Alzheimer’s and Dementia

 The decision to help an aging adult move out of a current home is a complex one – both emotionally and practically.
 Above all, you want the person to be safe and well.
 At St. Oaks, we understand your concerns, and with a professionally trained, compassionate staff, meticulous attention is given to every facet of life.

 Please call if you have any questions or would like to schedule a tour of our beautiful assisted living home.
-601-688-0233 or 769-926-2596.
-OR You can email at: stoakscarecenter@gmail.com
+Call 769-926-2596 or email stoakscarecenter@gmail.com

 OUR SERVICES